Nafis28/Email-To-SMS/README.md

   "body": "Your email body content here"
 }
 ```
-## Devolopment
+## Development

- [ ] User with an approved email sends an email via SendGrid.
+- [ ] User with an approved email sends an email via SendGrid.
- [ ] SendGrid processes the email.
+- [ ] SendGrid processes the email.
- [ ] On specified email events (like delivery), SendGrid triggers its Webhook Event and sends an HTTP POST request to the Cloudflare Worker endpoint.
+- [ ] On specified email events (like delivery), SendGrid triggers its Webhook Event and sends an HTTP POST request to the Cloudflare Worker endpoint.
- [ ] Cloudflare Worker checks the sender's email against a predefined mapping of email-to-mobile numbers.
+- [ ] Cloudflare Worker checks the sender's email against a predefined mapping of email-to-mobile numbers.
- [x] If the sender is approved, Cloudflare Worker triggers an API call to Twilio with the associated mobile number.
+- [x] If the sender is approved, Cloudflare Worker triggers an API call to Twilio with the associated mobile number.
- [ ] Twilio processes the API request and sends an SMS to the mapped mobile number.
+- [ ] Twilio processes the API request and sends an SMS to the mapped mobile number.
- [ ] SMS received by the associated recipient.
+- [ ] SMS received by the associated recipient.